sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_howto_leverage_parameters_and_ua/embedding_howto_leverage_parameters_and_ua.md

 In this example, the users are allowed to adjust the control values.
 If we moved the control to a new, hidden workbook page, the table would be "locked" to display only the east store region.

 This is one method for applying row-level security.
-Another is to use user-attributes, which is discussed in the next section.
+Another is to use user-attributes, which is discussed in the section 5.

 <img src="assets/horizonalline.png"/>

-**3: showUnderlyingData:**
+**3: showUnderlyingData:**<br>
 This parameter works on embeds of a single visualization only.
 When embedding a bar chart (for example), only the chart will appear in the embed by default.
 If this parameter is set to `true`, then the chart and it's underlying data will be shown, below the chart.
 An example of this is:

 <img src="assets/pua34.png" width="500"/>